 - The Clinical Practice in Health Concentration: This option is specifically designed for those who have an associate degree in a clinical area and are licensed or certified in that discipline following a discipline approved licensing exam.
 You can earn up to 30 credits for your previous work experience.

-*The Pre-Audiology Preparation Concentration and the Blindness and Low Vision Preparation Concentration can lead a student to accelerated graduate programs in those areas.
-These programs are collaborations between the School of Interdisciplinary Health Programs and the respective graduate department.
-Within these programs, some courses are utilized for both a BS-HSS degree and a graduate degree.
-Students must be accepted into the accelerated degree (for Audiology and Blindness and Low Vision Studies programs) through the respective program before taking the courses that apply to both degrees.
-Acceptance into these advanced programs is not automatic and if students are not accepted into the graduate program as undergraduates they must meet with their advisor to pursue a minor in their junior year.
+*The Blindness and Low Vision Preparation Concentration can lead a student to an accelerated graduate program.
+This program is a collaboration between the School of Interdisciplinary Health Programs and the Blindness and Low Vision Studies Department.
+Within this program, some courses are utilized for both a BS-HSS degree and a graduate degree.
+Students must be accepted into the accelerated degree program before taking the courses that apply to both degrees.
+Acceptance into this advanced program is not automatic and if students are not accepted into the graduate program as undergraduates they must meet with their advisor to pursue a minor in their junior year.

 - Courses related to Michigan Nursing Home Administrator licensing qualifications.
 Successful completion of these 9-credits help qualify the student to take the Michigan Nursing Home Administrator licensing exam.
 Required courses are GRN 1000 Introduction to Aging Studies; GRN 4000 Public Policy and Aging or HSV 4780 U.S. Health Policy and; HSV 4350 Post-Acute Care (Fall 2021).
 HSV 4350 is a new special topics course and examines the administrative management of services provided after hospitalization by skilled nursing facilities, inpatient rehabilitation facilities, nursing homes, home health care, and long-term care hospitals.